Baga Chipz

-Leo Loren, better known by the stage name Baga Chipz, is an English drag queen known for competing on the first series of RuPaul's Drag Race UK (2019) and later the first season of RuPaul's Drag Race: UK vs the World (2022).
+Leo Loren or Mark Botfield, better known by the stage name Baga Chipz, is an English drag queen known for competing on the first series of RuPaul's Drag Race UK (2019) and later the first series of RuPaul's Drag Race: UK vs. the World (2022).
 Baga Chipz also appeared in the fifth series of the Channel 4 school drama series Ackley Bridge (2022).